ZuhangZHANG/rmc-model/docs/source/chap5.md

 **Estimating Bus/Taxi Share:** The variable ‘share of bus/taxi passenger volume’ is constructed.
 Its future trend is estimated using machine learning methods based on its historical nonlinear relationship with urbanization rates.
 This share is assumed to change dynamically with urbanization, considering factors like new subway line openings (e.g., assumed for Qinghai, Tibet around 2030).

 **Deriving Vehicle Stock from Service Intensity:** The vehicle stock is derived using provincial ‘service intensity’ (passengers carried per vehicle per year).
 Service intensity is obtained by fitting the relationship between annual passenger volume and the number of operational vehicles over the past five years, using a weighted average method.
-The future vehicle stock is then calculated based on the forecasted passenger volume and this service intensity.
+The future vehicle stock is then calculated based on the projected passenger volume and this service intensity.

 ```{figure} _static/fig_5_4.png
 ---